wp-plugins/rss-footer/readme.txt

 * [RSS Footer plugin](http://yoast.com/wordpress/rss-footer/).
 * Read more about [WordPress SEO](http://yoast.com/articles/wordpress-seo/) so you can get the most out of this plugin.
 * Check out the other [Wordpress plugins](http://yoast.com/wordpress/) by the same author.

+== Changelog ==

+= 0.9 =
+* Switched to new Yoast plugin backend.
+* Added option to place link to post everywhere in the footer.
+* Switched to new changelog format.

+= 0.8.2 =
+* Added settings link in the plugin menu and Ozh Menu icon.

+= 0.8.1 =
+* Fixed an issue where global options would collide.

+= 0.8 =
+* Fixes for WordPress 2.6.

+= 0.7.5 =
+* Fixed wrong function call.

+= 0.7.1 =
+* Updated interface for 2.5 standards

+= 0.7 =
+* Fixed a bug which caused everyone to be able to see the plugins options.

+= 0.6 =
+* Added content position option.

+= 0.5 =
+* Initial commit.

 == More info ==